RichardHowells/PYTHONA-Challenges/Module06Lab/Lab01.md

     - `text = "The boy stood on the burning deck Whence all but he had fled"
     - use `string.split()` to separate the words into individual entries in a list

     - Use the `input` function to have the user enter a word.
 Display "Yes" if the user's word is present in the string.
-HINT use the `in` operator to determine if an entry is present in the list
+HINT use the `in` operator to determine if an entry is present in the list.
+Print "No" if it is not in the list

     - modify your code such that the test is case IN-sensitive.
 Ie if the user enters Whence, wHence, or WHENCE the program should report Yes for EACH of them